Public M&As, Hostile Takeovers and Shareholder Activism

 Nelson Eizirik.
 A Lei das S/A v.2, 2.ed.
 São Paulo: Quartier Latin, 2015, p.
 176. Our translation.

 Nelson Eizirik.
 A Lei das S/A v.2, 2.ed.
 São Paulo: Quartier Latin, 2015, p.
 176 (footnote 6).
 Our translation.

 Corporate governance practices, for example, improved notably in the 2004–2009 period, due to two main factors: (1) growth in Novo Mercado and Level 2, mainly through the entry of new companies with high corporate governance practices, and (2) improvement in the governance practices of the companies that were already listed, including in same cases migration to a higher listing level.

-See Chapter 1 of this guide for further analysis of the impact of the covid-19 pandemic on M&A transactions in Latin America.
+See Chapter 1 of this guide, 'Roundtable: The Impact of Political Instability and Social Unrest on Dealmaking in Latin America', for further analysis of the impact of the covid-19 pandemic on M&A transactions in Latin America.

 According to the CVM’s market bulletins, available at http://www.cvm.gov.br/publicacao/boletimmercado.html, the number of companies without a defined controlling shareholder does not show a linear progression: in 2017, there were 59; in 2018, 52; and in 2019, the number grew once again, to 58.

 BERLE JR., Adolf A., and MEANS, Gardiner C. The Modern Corporation and Private Property.
 New Brunswick, Transaction, 2010, p.
 38.